MooRaa86/Inventory-Management-Desktop-App/README.md

 - Atomic stock engine — every change is transactional, oversell is rejected
 - Full audit trail — every action logged with user and timestamp
 - Role-based access — 4 built-in roles with granular permissions
-- Professional PDF reports — branded, styled, ready for print
+- Professional PDF reports — branded with the company logo, styled, ready for print
+- Company branding — logo shown on the login screen, sidebar, and PDF reports

 ---